eamonnk/azfund/Modules/M02-Core Azure Services/L03-Core Azure Services and Products/04-Walkthrough-Create a Virtual machine using Azure Portal.md

 Congratulations!
 You have created a web server that can be connected to publicly via this IP address, or via the fully qualified domain name.
 If you had a web page to host you could deploy those source files to the virtual machine and host them for public access on the deployed virtual machine.

-> **Note**: Remember to delete the resources you have just deployed if you are no longer using them to ensure you do not incur costs for running resources.
-You can delete all deployed resources by deleting the resource group in which they all reside.
+> **Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not incur unexpected costs.
+Remove unused resources by deleting the Resource Group that the unused resources belong to.